Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

 - $1,500 stipend distributed in two halves.

-- 10 hours of professional development training, led by experienced museum educators and featuring scholars from New-York Historical Society’s Center for Women’s History.
+- 10 hours of professional development training, led by experienced museum educators, and featuring scholars from New-York Historical Society’s Center for Women’s History and curriculum writers for the Women & the America Story curriculum.

 - Training will cover culturally responsive, inquiry-based pedagogy techniques; women’s history content; and professional development best practices.